 Why this online training?

 Leave no one behind (LNOB) is a key principle of the 2030 Agenda for Sustainable Development.
 Its implementation comes with new challenges and often remains unclear to development practitioners.
 How do we make sure that we include the poorest and most disadvantaged in our projects?
 What are best practices, challenges and hands-on experiences in applying the LNOB principle?
-The online training will try to answer these questions by facilitating exchange and providing inputs to better operationalize LNOB in practice.
+The online training provides a combination of topical inputs and exchange among peers on how to improve the operationalisation of LNOB in practice.

 Who is it for?

-The training is explicitly developed for a diverse target group: development practitioners representing bilateral and multilateral donor institutions as well as NGOs or national and local partner institutions are invited to participate.
-It is believed that the course format will benefit from participants with diverse institutional backgrounds working at different levels all over the world.
+The course format benefits from participants with diverse institutional backgrounds working at different levels all over the world.
+For this reason, the training is explicitly developed for a diverse target group: development practitioners representing bilateral and multilateral development institutions as well as NGOs or national and local partner institutions.

 What to expect?